ComradOrg/Comrad/README.md

 We are using [Themis](https://github.com/cossacklabs/themis), a high-level cross-platform cryptography library, for all cryptographic functions, rather than handling any primitives ourselves.

-### API and terminal app
+### API and databse

 All simple object-oriented stuff in Python.

-### Database

 The database is a simple key-value store written in Python, "simplekv".

 ## Install